SecurityBagel/SCFBagel/README.md

 # SecureControlsFramework_PowerBI_
 An open-source Power BI app for interacting with the Secure Controls Framework (SCF).
+All source data is licensed by the SCF at https://securecontrolsframework.com/terms-conditions/

 # Secure Controls Framework (SCF)
-The SCF is a comprehensive catalog of controls that is designed to enable companies to design, build and maintain secure processes, systems and applications.
-The SCF addresses both cybersecurity and privacy, so that these principles are designed to be “baked in” at the strategic, operational and tactical levels.
-See their free cybersecurity resources at https://securecontrolsframework.com/
+The SCF provides a free cybersecurity control set with mappings to applicable laws, regulations and other frameworks, and other invaluable cybersecurity resources at https://securecontrolsframework.com/

 # Directions
-1. Download the free Microsoft Power BI Desktop.(https://powerbi.microsoft.com/en-us/desktop/)
+1. Download the free Microsoft Power BI Desktop (https://powerbi.microsoft.com/en-us/desktop/)
 2. Download and run the .pbit or .pbix file and wait for auto download or refresh of source files.

 # Usage